12 -28 inches

-A native forb that thrives in wet meadows and prairies and grows easily from seed.
-Camas thrives in shady areas like dense forest canopies but also does well in open landscapes.
+A native flower that thrives in wet meadows and prairies and grows easily from seed.
+Camas can grow in shady areas like dense forest canopies but also does well in open landscapes.
 Seedlings require moisture through the spring growing period to survive.
 For the first year of growth, grass-like seedlings will emerge in February or March.
-Once the plant has been established, it will produce thicker leaves.
 The striking blue flowers appear annually April-June in the second or third year after planting.
+Camas is widely known for its edible bulb that was often eaten by Native Americans.